dmMaze/BallonsTranslator/README_EN.md

 **It is recommended to run the program in a terminal in case it crashed and left no information, see the following gif.**, Please select the desired translator and set the source and target languages the first time you run the application.
 Open a folder containing images that need translation, click the "Run" button and wait for the process to complete.
 <img src="doc/src/run.gif">

-The font formats such as font size, color are determined by the program automatically in this process, you can predetermine those formats by change corresponding options from "decide by program" to "use global setting" in the config panel->Lettering.(global settings are those formats shown by the right font format panel when you are not editing any textblock in the scene)
+The font formats such as font size and color are determined by the program automatically in this process, you can predetermine those formats by change corresponding options from "decide by program" to "use global setting" in the config panel->Lettering. (global settings are those formats shown by the right font format panel when you are not editing any textblock in the scene)

 ## Image editing